-4.1 Example Classes
+6.3.1 Example Classes

 We ran both implementations on the following eight example classes.
-These benchmarks have also been used to compare the quality of map labeling algorithms experimentally [WW98] and are available from our Web page.
+These benchmarks have also been used to compare the quality of map-labeling algorithms experimentally, see Section 3.2.
+They are available from our Web page.